Duskorm-Production/.github/profile/README.md

-## Hi there 👋
+# Hi there 👋

-🙋‍♀️ We are 2 brothers who want to create cool things and be known for it
+- 🙋‍♀️ We are a small team of geeks who love to create new stuff!
+- 🌈 If you wanna exchange with one of us, we would be glad to help you.
+- :heart: We love to learn new things and discover new ways of thinking
+- 📫 How to reach us : duskorm.prod@gmail.com
+- 👀 We are starting a new project soon!

 <!--

 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - what is your organization all about?
-🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?
 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)